 Any request for an exception to any Randall University policy must be requested in writing to: EXCEPTIONS.
 The Administrator responsible for the area in question will review the matter and make a decision on the request.
 Requests for exceptions to policies that affect areas beyond the Administrator's area of supervision or that affect general institutional policies will be referred to the Administrative Committee of the University.
+Rulings on requests for exceptions in academic matters may take into consideration the current policies established by the Oklahoma State Regents for Higher Education.
 A response will be directed to the student or employee within one week from the receipt of the request and, in some cases, a formal letter may also follow.